 Foley real estate is some of the most expensive in Alabama, although Foley house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Foley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Foley are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Foley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Foley is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Foley who work in sales jobs (21.95%), management occupations (9.95%), and food service (8.13%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Foley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Foley has few renters and college students.
 But the biggest reason it is quieter in Foley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Foley may be for you.